forcedotcom/sfdocs-vscode/vscode-preview/README.md

 - Run npm install command to install the dependencies
 - Run npm run compile to compile your changes
+- fn + F5 to test locally .
+It will open the vs code in local mode and open the markdown file you want to test in a new window.
 - Run npm run package to generate the latest .vsix file

 `Always use npm package manager to generate the .vsix file for the extension`.

+## For debugging

+- For debugging the css you can use the Webview Developer tools

 ## Shortcuts